pmall/risk-ratio/README.md

     ...
     ```

-3.  **Analyze and list prices and their probabilities for SOL on a specific expiration date (e.g., 2025-09-02):**
+3.  **Analyze and list prices and their probabilities for SOL/USDC on Deribit for a specific expiration date (e.g., 2025-09-02):**
     ```bash
-    npm run cli -- analyze SOL 2025-09-02
+    npm run cli -- analyze deribit SOL-USDC 2025-09-02
     ```
     Example Output (truncated):
     ```
-    Analyzing SOL options for expiration: 2025-09-02
+    Analyzing SOL-USDC options for expiration: 2025-09-02 from deribit:
     Current Price: 198.76
     Total Options: 104
     Filtered Options: 104